-- (c) the bank conducts periodic reviews of such customers; and - (d) where the bank is aware of customers having a common beneficial owner or a customer having multiple accounts with the bank, the bank should scrutinise transactions of these customer accounts holistically to better identify suspicious, complex, unusually large or unusual patterns of transactions, and perform periodic reviews on a consolidated basis. - 8-6-5 For the purposes of paragraph 8.8 of the Notice, regulations issued by the Authority include the Regulations relating to the freezing of assets of persons and sanctioning of persons. - 8-6-6 With regard to tax and other serious crimes, as a preventive measure, banks are expected to reject a prospective customer where there are reasonable grounds to suspect that the customer's assets are the proceeds of serious crimes, including wilful and fraudulent tax evasion.
-Where there are grounds for suspicion in an existing customer relationship, banks should conduct enhanced monitoring and where appropriate, discontinue the relationship.
-If the bank is inclined to retain the customer, approval shall be obtained from senior management with the substantiating reasons properly documented, and the account subjected to close monitoring and commensurate risk mitigation measures.
+- (d) where the direct life insurer is aware of customers having a common beneficial owner or a customer having multiple policies with the direct life insurer, the direct life insurer should scrutinise transactions of these policies holistically to better identify suspicious, complex, unusually large or unusual patterns of transactions, and perform periodic reviews on a consolidated basis. - 8-6-5 For the purposes of paragraph 8.8 of the Notice, regulations issued by the Authority include the Regulations relating to the freezing of assets of persons and sanctioning of persons. - 8-6-6 With regard to tax and other serious crimes, as a preventive measure, direct life insurers are expected to reject a prospective customer where there are reasonable grounds to suspect that the customer's assets are the proceeds of serious crimes, including wilful and fraudulent tax evasion.
+Where there are grounds for suspicion in an existing customer relationship, direct life insurers should conduct enhanced monitoring and where appropriate, discontinue the relationship.
+If the direct life insurer is inclined to retain the customer, approval shall be obtained from senior management with the substantiating reasons properly documented, and the policy subjected to close monitoring and commensurate risk mitigation measures.
 This requirement applies to serious foreign tax offences, even if the foreign offence is in relation to the type of tax for which an equivalent obligation does not exist in Singapore.
 Examples of tax crime related suspicious transactions are set out in Appendix B of these Guidelines.